Flying Through Hurricanes with Robbie Hood

 Image to left: Hurricane Bonnie, seen here from the NOAA-12 satellite, is one of several hurricanes Robbie Hood has flown through

-"To see the kind of damage that it could do made a big impression on me," said Hood, who remembers the storm knocking out power, downing trees, and blowing the roofs off of houses.
+"To see the kind of damage that it could do made a big impression on me," Hood said.
+She remembers the storm knocking out power, downing trees, and blowing the roofs off of houses.

-"I credit my Native American heritage with my intense interest and appreciation of people," said Hood, who is a member of the western tribe of the Cherokee nation.
+"I credit my Native American heritage with my intense interest and appreciation of people," Hood said.
 "I think I like studying hurricanes because they act so much like people.
 Hurricanes have names and personalities and don't behave like we expect them to sometimes."

 See previous Earth Explorers articles: